Juan Carlos Carone

-Juan Carlos "Pichino" Carone (born May 18, 1942) is a former Argentine footballer.
+Juan Carlos "Pichino" Carone (18 May 1942 – June 2025) was an Argentine footballer.
 He played as a right-footed left winger.

-Carone is most notable for his period in Vélez Sársfield (1964–1969), where he scored 76 goals in 149 games in the Argentine Primera División, being the 6th overall top scorer in the club's history.
+Carone was most notable for his period in Vélez Sársfield (1964–1969), where he scored 76 goals in 149 games in the Argentine Primera División, being the 6th overall top scorer in the club's history.

-Carone is nicknamed "Pichino", that means "Kid" in Italian.
+Carone was nicknamed "Pichino", meaning 'kid' in Italian.
+He died in June 2025, at the age of 83.

 Club career

-Carone played youth football in River Plate and Atlanta, and debuted in the Argentine Primera División with the latter on August 5, 1962, in a 0–2 defeat to Gimnasia y Esgrima La Plata.
+Carone played youth football in River Plate and Atlanta, and debuted in the Argentine Primera División with the latter on 5 August 1962, in a 2–0 defeat to Gimnasia y Esgrima La Plata.

-In 1963, Vélez Sársfield paid eleven million Argentine pesos (6 in cash plus the loan of two players) to buy him.
+In 1963, Vélez Sársfield paid eleven million Argentine pesos (six in cash plus the loan of two players) to buy him.
 With Vélez, he was the top goalscorer of the Argentine Primera División in the 1965 championship (with 19 goals), and was part of the league title winning team in the 1968 Nacional, though he played rarely in the latter due to an Achilles tendon injury.

 In 1970, the winger moved to Racing Club, where he played for half-a-year.
-He then retired playing in Mexico with CD Veracruz.
+He then retired playing in Mexico with Veracruz.